AliciaUwaifo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cut -f 1,6 -d ':' /etc/passwd | sort - a script that displays all users and their home directories, sorted by users find . -empty -printf "%f\n" - finds all empty files and directories in the current directory and all sub-directories find . -type f -name "*.gif" -printf "%f\n" | rev | cut -c 5- | rev | sort -f - a script that lists all the files with a .gif extension in the current directory and all its sub-directories
+cut -f 1,6 -d ':' /etc/passwd | sort - a script that displays all users and their home directories, sorted by users find . -empty -printf "%f\n" - finds all empty files and directories in the current directory and all sub-directories find . -type f -name "*.gif" -printf "%f\n" | rev | cut -c 5- | rev | sort -f - a script that lists all the files with a .gif extension in the current directory and all its sub-directories echo "$(cut -c 1 | tr -d '\n')" - a script that decodes acrostics that use the first letter of each line